Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 4 MP
-Effect: You regain health equal to two times your Vitality level.
+Effect: You regain health equal to two times your Vitality.
 Description: Taking a moment to recover.
 This could be stopping for a moment to refocus, extra endurance gained from disciplined breathing exercises, injecting oneself with a stimulant, and similar quick ways to restore one’s vitality and focus.

 #### Shieldshatter